We Analyzed the Future Direction of Mizuho Financial Group Inc. (MFG), Here is What We Found

 MFG’s Market Performance

-MFG stocks went up by 6.12% for the week, with a monthly drop of -3.70% and a quarterly performance of -10.34%, while its annual performance rate touched 0.78%.
-The volatility ratio for the week stands at 2.24% while the volatility levels for the past 30 days are set at 1.82% for Mizuho Financial Group Inc..
-The simple moving average for the period of the last 20 days is -4.45% for MFG stocks with a simple moving average of -14.34% for the last 200 days.
+MFG stocks went down by 0.00% for the week, with a monthly drop of -4.41% and a quarterly performance of -12.75%, while its annual performance rate touched 0.78%.
+The volatility ratio for the week stands at 3.73% while the volatility levels for the past 30 days are set at 2.44% for Mizuho Financial Group Inc..
+The simple moving average for the period of the last 20 days is 1.80% for MFG stocks with a simple moving average of -9.53% for the last 200 days.

-During the last 5 trading sessions, MFG rose by +3.41%, which changed the moving average for the period of 200-days by -16.40% in comparison to the 20-day moving average, which settled at $2.58.
+During the last 5 trading sessions, MFG remain unchanged, which changed the moving average for the period of 200-days by -12.75% in comparison to the 20-day moving average, which settled at $2.55.
 In addition, Mizuho Financial Group Inc. saw 1.96% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for MFG